Hortensia Soto

 Hortensia Soto is a Mexican–American mathematics educator who is a professor of mathematics at Colorado State University.
 In May 2018, she was appointed Associate Secretary of the Mathematical Association of America (MAA).
 She became the president of the MAA in 2022.

 Early life and education

 Soto was born in a sod house in Belén del Refugio, part of the municipality of Teocaltiche in Jalisco, Mexico.
 Her family moved to a farm near Morrill, Nebraska when she was one year old, and she grew up in Nebraska.
 Her talent for mathematics was encouraged in elementary school and recognized in high school; already at that age she was called on to act as a substitute mathematics teacher.

 At Eastern Wyoming College, Soto started a political science degree.
-Soto has a bachelor's degree in mathematics and a master's degree in mathematics education from Chadron State College in Nebraska, earned in 1988 and 1989 respectively.
-She earned a second master's degree in mathematics at the University of Arizona in 1994, and completed Ph.D. in educational mathematics at the University of Northern Colorado in 1996.
+She earned a bachelor's degree in mathematics and a master's degree in mathematics education from Chadron State College in Nebraska in 1988 and 1989, respectively.
+She earned a second master's degree in mathematics at the University of Arizona in 1994, and completed a Ph.D. in educational mathematics at the University of Northern Colorado in 1996.